![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 from his office for refusing to serve at court.
 Hoang Thi Loan, Ho's

 mother, died when Ho was eleven.
+Ho was an exceptional student with quick wit and talent for writing.
 After attending schools in Vinh and

 Quoc Hoc College in Hué, Ho left his studies and taught at a private